PetrMc/kgateway/internal/kgateway/extensions2/plugins/waypoint/README.md

-# KGateway Istio Waypoint Integration
+# Kgateway Istio Waypoint Integration

 **Note:** This document serves as a reference for some of key design decisions related to Kgateway Istio Waypoint integration.
 Rather than creating extensive documentation for each decision, this file collects important decision points to provide a centralized reference.